 Dr. Douglas C. Smith

-Professor and Chair, Clinical Mental Health Counseling Program
+Professor, Clinical Mental Health Counseling Program

 PhD, University of California (Los Angeles)

 Dr. Smith teaches a wide range of undergraduate and graduate courses in Psychology and Clinical Mental Health Counseling.
 Prior to coming to SOU in 2009, he was a faculty member in the Department of Counselor Education at the University of Hawaii, Manoa.
 A licensed psychologist and nationally certified school psychologist, Dr. Smith’s clinical and research interests are in the area of Clinical Mental Health Counseling.
 His work has resulted in international partnerships with researchers throughout the Pacific Basin including Japan, Korea, and Thailand.
 In his spare time, he enjoys cooking, biking, yoga, and hanging out with friends and family.

 Dr. Lindsey Warwick